maheshmohanmr/maheshmohanmr.github.io/_pages/people.md

                 The prospective students are encouraged to visit my group for two weeks to get a good understanding about my group, our working style, and to make an optimal decision based on bilateral matching.
               </p>
               <p>
-              LoR policy: Truth be told, my letter of reccommendation does not have much value; so your depth and breadth of research should reflect your ambition!
+              LoR policy: Truth be told, my letter of recommendation does not have much value; so your depth and breadth of research should reflect your ambition!
                 </p>

   <hr><p>